ProtonVPN/android-app/openvpn/src/main/cpp/openvpn/doc/man-sections/link-options.rst

   the UDP packet size after encapsulation overhead has been added in, but not including the UDP header itself.
 Resulting packet would be at most 28 bytes larger for IPv4 and 48 bytes for IPv6 (20/40 bytes for IP header and 8 bytes for UDP header).
-Default value of 1450 allows IPv4 packets to be transmitted over a link with MTU 1473 or higher without IP level fragmentation.
+Default value of 1450 allows OpenVPN packets to be transmitted over IPv4 on a link with MTU 1478 or higher without IP level fragmentation (and 1498 for IPv6).

+  If the :code:`fixed` parameter is specified, OpenVPN will make no attempt to calculate the VPN encapsulation overhead but instead will set the MSS to limit the size of the payload IP packets to the specified number.
+IPv4 packets will have the MSS value lowered to mssfix - 40 and IPv6 packets to mssfix - 60.

   if ``--mssfix`` is specified is specified without any parameter it inherits the parameters of ``--fragment`` if specified or uses the